Alcohol-related Deaths Among Women in the U.S.

 - Maintaining a gender responsive treatment environment across settings.

-CASAT Training offers three training opportunities on this topic.
-An In Person workshop is available for 6 CEHs entitled: Supporting Women in Recovery: A Trauma -Informed Approach to Substance Use Treatment
+A self-paced, online course is available for 1.5 CEUs entitled: Supporting Women in Recovery: A Trauma -Informed Approach to Substance Use Treatment

 Workshop Description: “Women with substance use concerns often experience unique barriers to treatment and specialized needs that go unmet within traditional treatment settings, including: experiences of trauma and intimate partner violence, co-occurring health conditions, increased economic instability, family and parenting needs, medication assisted treatment during pregnancy, and gender-specific risk factors.
 This trans-inclusive workshop defines what it means for services to be comprehensive, trauma-informed, and gender responsive for women; identifies issues to consider when working with women, including women who are pregnant or parenting; and discusses how to apply gender-responsive care in the delivery of behavioral health treatment and recovery services in order to improve outcomes for women and their families.”